 Geraldine was about to argue but realized Crystal had rung off.
 By the time she opened the window Crystal was outside waiting.

-To Geraldine’s relief, Crystal kept her voice quite.
-‘So, are you going to tell me what’s wrong?’
+To Geraldine’s relief, Crystal kept her voice quiet.
+‘So, are you going to tell me what’s going on?’

 Geraldine turned and threw herself back onto the bed.
 ‘I can’t believe she did it.’

 ‘Did what?’
-Crystal asked, raising her voice to a hoarse whisper to be heard from where she stood in the garden.
+Crystal raised her voice to a hoarse whisper to be heard from where she stood in the garden.

 ‘She threw Dad out.’

 Crystal climbed through the window.
-‘He’s been drinking again, huh?’
+‘He’s been drinking again?’

 ‘Just because he likes a drink after work…’ Geraldine bit her lip and paused.
 ‘It wasn’t his fault that he hit her last night.’
 She began to cry.

 ‘Hey, girl, you can’t possibly think he should stay if he’s hitting her.’

 ‘But, he’s my dad and it’s his home too.’